WordPress/gutenberg/packages/components/src/button/README.md

 The size of the button.

 -   `'default'`: For normal text-label buttons, unless it is a toggle button.
--   `'compact'`: For toggle buttons and icon buttons.
+-   `'compact'`: For toggle buttons, icon buttons, and buttons when used in context of either.
 -   `'small'`: For icon buttons associated with more advanced or auxiliary features.